ni/measurement-plugin-python/README.md

 ## Introduction

-MeasurementLink Services for Python (`ni-measurement-service`) is a python framework that enables measurement developers to quickly create python measurements and run them as a service (gRPC).
+MeasurementLink Support for Python (`ni-measurement-service`) is a python framework that enables measurement developers to quickly create python measurements and run them as a service (gRPC).

 ---